 Prefer to wait out the Black Friday madness and shop from the comfort of home on Cyber Monday?
 You're not alone.
-Adobe Digital Insights predicts that retailers will see a staggering $7.8 billion in revenue from Cyber Monday deals this year, up more than 17 percent from last year.
+Adobe Digital Insights predicts that retailers will see a staggering $9.4 billion in revenue from Cyber Monday deals this year, up 5.3% from last year to 20% of the season's total.
 If you're among the growing throngs of online bargain-seekers, here's what you should know before heading online.

 The bottom line?
 Don't wait until Monday night if you're itching to spend.
 A lot of deals will go live as soon as the dust settles from Black Friday.
 In fact, there's so much overlap between Black Friday and Cyber Monday that savvy shoppers will want to track must-have deals all weekend long.

 Some Top Deals Are in Clothing, Travel, and Small Appliances

 No, you won't be able to try it on in store, but Cyber Monday is the undisputed king when it comes to discounts on apparel.
 Expect deals of up to half off sitewide at many retailers, and deals at big-box stores such as $10 sweaters.
 As in years past, Old Navy will be offering 50% off everything, a deal that begins Sunday.
 Target will offer special savings on apparel on Thursday, Dec.
 5, and 30% off C9 athletic wear the following day.